WaterSystemsOptimization/leak-links/index.md

 ### 4. Complete missing fields in spreadsheet (Google Sheets)
 Typically this includes `Report #`, `Infrastructure ID`, `Parcel`, `Map`, and `Zone`.

+## New Project Setup Guidelines
+### 1. Create and publish new survey using Survey123 Connect on desktop
+### 2. Create Google Sheet in Team Drive folder corresponding to specific project
+### 3. Create report .docx template in Word (saved in same Team Drive folder) and upload to web using the Survey123 website
+### 4. Create two new "webhooks" in Office 365 Flow that connect a survey submission to (1) the project specific Google Sheet and (2) the global leak Google Sheet
+### 5. Make sure all mobile devices have the new survey downloaded